Jump to topic

 Before starting a fellowship, the candidate will have successfully completed an ACGME-approved residency program in neurology.
 The candidate must be board-eligible or board-certified in neurology.

-In addition, to apply, you must be one of the following:
+In addition, applicants must be one of the following:

 The organization does not sponsor any other visas.